The Tropicana Las Vegas, a mob-era casino and Sin City landmark, closes after 67 years

 “I hear that the Hotel Tropicana is quite comfortable,” Agent 007 says.

-It was the Tropicana’s heyday.
-The lavish casino was a frequent haunt of the legendary Rat Pack, while its past under the mob cemented its place in Vegas lore.
+It was the Tropicana’s heyday, a frequent haunt of the legendary Rat Pack, while its past under the mob cemented its place in Vegas lore.

-Robert “Videobob” Moseley was among the final guests to check out of the Tropicana before it closes for good at lunchtime.
-Sad to see the landmark go, Moseley paid $600 for a standard room and spent the previous night at the casino with friends.
+But after welcoming guests for 67 years, the Las Vegas Strip’s third-oldest casino shut its doors for good on Tuesday.
+Employees crowded the main entrance, cheering and crying, while tourists and locals watched the historic moment from behind a yellow gate.
+A tissue box made its way through the crowd.

-“We’re losing this iconic part of Vegas,” Moseley said.
-“They’re gonna kill Vegas.”
+Then, just before 1 p.m., security guards began locking up the Tropicana.
+The thick chains clinked as they were wrapped around the casino’s gold door handles.

-Charlie Granado, a bartender at the Tropicana, said it’s a bittersweet ending for the place he’s called a second home for 38 years.
+Charlie Granado, a bartender at the Tropicana, said it’s a bittersweet ending for the place he has called a second home for 38 years.

-The population of Clark County, which includes Las Vegas, had just surpassed 100,000 when the Tropicana opened on a Strip surrounded by vast, open desert.
+The population of Clark County had just surpassed 100,000 when the Tropicana opened on a Strip surrounded by vast, open desert.
 It cost $15 million to build three stories with 300 rooms split into two wings.

 Its manicured lawns and flashy showroom earned it the nickname “Tiffany of the Strip.”
 There was a towering tulip-shaped fountain near the entrance, mosaic tiles and mahogany-paneled walls throughout.